 Some armored scales damage only branches, while others infest foliage or fruits.
 A severe infestation of armored scales may weaken or kill a tree or shrub.

-Scale adults are the most noticeable stage on plants, and these may be white, gray or brown.
-Adult scales may be round, pear-shaped or oyster-shell shaped, but vary somewhat depending on the species.
+Scale adults are the most noticeable stage on plants, and these may be white, gray, or brown.
+Adult scales may be round, pear-shaped, or oyster-shell shaped but vary somewhat depending on the species.
 They secrete a waxy protective covering over their body, which makes control difficult.
-Some or all life stages of the scale may be found throughout the year (eggs, crawlers or immatures, nymphs and adults).
+Some or all life stages of the scale may be found throughout the year (eggs, crawlers or immatures, nymphs, and adults).

 Armored scales do not produce honeydew as do soft scales.
-The test (hard covering over the adult armored scales) will often have concentric rings or over-lapping layers.
-Some soft scales may also have a hard covering present, but it will be smooth or with ridges, but no overlapping layers.
+The test (hard covering over the adult armored scales) will often have concentric rings or overlapping layers.
+Some soft scales may also have a hard covering present, but it will be smooth or with ridges but no overlapping layers.
 Flip an adult scale over, and if there is a separate soft body beneath the hard shell, it is an armored scale.

 Identification of the scale is important as it may aid in better control.
 A sample of the infested plant material may be taken to the local Clemson Extension Service county office.
-From there, it will be sent to the Plant and Pest Diagnostic Clinic at Clemson University for an accurate insect identification.
+From there, it will be sent to the Plant & Pest Diagnostic Clinic at Clemson University for accurate insect identification.